GeneralSergal/ORP/SYSTEM_MAP.md

 3. RUBRIC.md
 4. SCORING.md

-Each layer has a distinct and non-overlapping function.
+Each layer has a strictly non-overlapping function.

 ---